jacobzouzou/vue-build-robot/build-a-robot/README.md

 </script>

 ************************************************************************
-VUEX (View X):
+Vuex (View X):
 ************************************************************************
 One state for several objects
-Mutation is synchronous
+Mutations are synchronous
 Actions  are async
 Getters are use to read state

 npm install vuex@[version] --save
-1 create store folder in scr
+1 create store folder in scr folder
-2 add index.js
+2 add "index.js" in store

 <script>
   import Vue from "vue";